2026 Ebola epidemic

 There have been 16 known previous outbreaks of Ebola in the DRC.[4]
 There have been two previous outbreaks of Bundibugyo virus (BDBV),[13] one in Bundibugyo District of Uganda in 2007 and 2008, from which it got its name, and another in 2012 in Isiro in the DRC.[14]
 The virus is estimated to have a fatality rate between 25% and 50%.[15]

-There is no approved vaccine or medicine specifically for the Bundibugyo virus.[15]
-Experimental vaccines have been tested on macaques.[16]
-A study involving macaques suggests that the vaccine approved for Zaire ebolavirus, Ervebo, may be partially effective against the Bundibugyo virus;[17] the WHO has judged this evidence insufficient and has recommended against its use in the current outbreak.[18]
+There is no approved vaccine or medicine specifically for the Bundibugyo virus.[16]
+A study involving macaques suggests that the vaccine approved for Zaire ebolavirus, Ervebo, may be partially effective against the Bundibugyo virus;[17][18] the WHO has judged this evidence insufficient and has recommended against its use in the current outbreak.[19]

 Epidemiology

-Ebola viruses are endemic to Central and West Africa, where bats are often reservoir hosts, although this has not been confirmed for this species of the virus.
-The virus can infect other mammals that prey on bats, and can pass to humans who have contact with infected bats, carcasses, or bushmeat.[22][23]
-The virus is transmitted between humans through close, direct contact with the bodily fluids of an infected, sick or dead person; this places close family of an infected person, and health workers at particular risk of infection.[24]
+Ebola viruses are endemic to Central and West Africa.
+Bats are often reservoir hosts, although this has not been confirmed for this species of the virus.
+The virus can infect other mammals that prey on bats and can be transmitted to humans through contact with infected bats, carcasses, or bushmeat.[28][29]
+The virus is transmitted between humans through close, direct contact with the bodily fluids of a sick or dead person; this places the close family of an infected person, and health workers at particular risk of infection.[30]

 Timeline of the outbreak

-According to Tedros Adhanom Ghebreyesus, the head of the World Health Organization, the outbreak may have started as early as January.[26]
-Based on models of the spread of Bundibugyo virus, it is estimated that the virus crossed over into humans in January or February, the most plausible time of a spillover event being in mid-to-late February.[27]
-Investigators believed that the funeral of a pastor from Mongbwalu on 4 February served as one of the initial outbreaks, as the corpse was handled by family and the coffin was broken.
-Despite the pastor never being diagnosed with Ebola, nearly 50 others died with Ebola-like symptoms following the funeral, including several of his brothers; he has since been theorized to be patient zero.
-Months following the funeral, the outbreak in Mongbwalu worsened and killed more than 100 people, although it was theorized that the disease had been present in the town for several months prior.[28]
+According to Tedros Adhanom Ghebreyesus, the head of the World Health Organization, the outbreak may have started as early as January.[31]
+Based on models of the spread of Bundibugyo virus, it is estimated that the virus crossed over into humans in January or February, the most plausible time of a spillover event being in mid-to-late February.[32]
+An investigation indicates that outbreak may have started with the funeral of a pastor in Mongbwalu on 4 February, meaning that the pastor may have been patient zero.
+During the funeral, the coffin was broken and the corpse was handled by family members; despite the pastor never being diagnosed with Ebola, nearly 50 others were reported to have died with Ebola-like symptoms following the funeral, including several of his brothers.[33]

 Initially, the earliest known suspected case (index case) in Ituri was a man who began experiencing haemorrhagic symptoms on 24 April 2026.
 Early intra-household transmission occurred when a sibling developed symptoms on 26 April and died the following day.
 The index case subsequently died on 28 April.[34][35]
 On 23 May, the Red Cross announced that three workers who died between 5 and 16 May are believed to have contracted Ebola on 27 March during dead body management activities in Mongbwalu before the outbreak had been identified.[36][37]